system-zero/system-zero/src/d/README.md

       detect also circular dependencies at the same time)

       record dependencies on shared/static libraries (the library as a key)

+      source other specs  m.source (s; from : ns, dir : ......)

   La:
      emphasize that we do not want chained functions to have size effects